Simulation of McKean Vlasov SDEs with super linear growth: Main Results

 The question is what can one say regarding $W^{2}\big(\mu_{t}^{X}, \mu_{t}^{X, M, N}\big)$?

-Let us start by observing that $\mu_{t}^{X, M, N}$ is a random measure, hence three answers to the question are in order.
-Firstly, the strong order convergence of Theorem \ref{Thm:Main Theorem} provides a direct control for $\bE[(\mu_{t}^{X, M, N})^2]$, but these are just $L^p$ moments.
-Asymptotic functional CLT type results are a second line of approach.
+Let us start by observing that $\mu_{t}^{X, M, N}$ is a random measure, hence four answers to the question are in order.
+(I) Firstly, the strong order convergence of Theorem \ref{Thm:Main Theorem} provides a direct control for $\bE[(\mu_{t}^{X, M, N})^2]$, but these are just less informative $L^p$ moments.
+(II) Asymptotic functional CLT type results are a second line of approach.
 We point to the very recent \cite{jourdain2020central}.
-Although not being able to capture the general setting we present since it requires Lipschitz \& differentiability conditions (in space and measure), nonetheless, they prove a functional CLT that works crucially when the samples are dependent.
+Although not sufficiently general to capture the setting we present, since they require Lipschitz \& differentiability conditions (in space and measure), they prove a functional CLT that works crucially when the samples are dependent.
 Their result is brilliant and asymptotic allowing one to design asymptotic confidence intervals to control $W^{2}\big(\mu_{t}^{X}, \mu_{t}^{X, M, N}\big)$.
-The final answer are non-asymptotic concentration inequalities. \cite{Frikha2012concentration} address concentration inequalities for the general Euler scheme under uniform Lipschitz conditions and with space-dependent diffusion coefficient.
+The (III) third answer are the non-asymptotic concentration inequalities. \cite{Frikha2012concentration} address concentration inequalities for the general Euler scheme under uniform Lipschitz conditions and with space-dependent diffusion coefficient.
 The literature is incredibly rich for the constant diffusion-coefficient case, be it for classical SDEs or in the MV-SDE case, always with a convexity at infinity condition (or then strict convex potentials).
 On MV-SDEs we refer to \cite{MalrieuTalay2006} where either boundedness of the drift is used or all involved drift maps are strictly convex such that the Bakry-Emery machinery transfers.
-Concentration inequalities able to cover the case we present in this manuscript are still an open question -- mainly, current taming methodologies appearing in the literature although able to control the superlinear growth in $b$ entail the high-cost of losing the strict dissipativity of the one-sided Lipschitz condition (i.e.~when $L_b<0$ in Assumption \ref{Ass:Monotone Assumption}), this is evident in \cite{ChassagneuxEtAl2016}.
-We address this issue in forthcoming research. \end{remark}
+Concentration inequalities able to cover the case we present in this manuscript are still an open question -- mainly, current taming methodologies appearing in the literature although able to control the superlinear growth in $b$ entail the high-cost of losing the strict dissipativity of the one-sided Lipschitz condition (i.e.~when $L_b<0$ in Assumption \ref{Ass:Monotone Assumption}), this is evident in \cite{ChassagneuxEtAl2016}. {The last answer (IV) are weak convergence rate results which is currently an open question for this type of schemes in general. } \end{remark}